aimlapi/ambassador-program/README.md

 ### Rewards:

 * Up to $50 in tokens for every hackathon participation
-* Cash prizes for podium finishes:
+* Cash prizes for podium finishes up to:
   * 1st Place: $500
   * 2nd Place: $300
   * 3rd Place: $150